Chase-Brownstein/finalproject/README.md

 # Phylogenetic Biology - Final Project
-# Revealing the phylogenetic position of the Hoatzin (Opisthocomidae) using novel calibrations of Bayesian analyses
+# Revised calibrations of the avian tree of life substantiate the origins of the enigmatic Hoatzin (Opisthocomidae)

 ## Introduction and Goals
 Over the past thirty years, analyses of several large molecular and morphological datasets have illuminated the once obscure topology of the avian tree of life (e.g., Mayr and Clarke 2003; Ericson et al. 2006; Hackett et al. 2008; Jarvis et al. 2014; Prum et al. 2015; Suh et al. 2015; Kimball et al. 2019; Kuhl et al. 2020).
 Along with this revolution in data collection, new dating techniques have increasingly allowed for the origins of the diversity of modern birds to be pinpointed in time.
 Time calibrations using recently discovered fossil specimens (e.g., Prum et al. 2015; Field and Hsiang 2018; Field et al. 2020a) have placed the divergence dates of the earliest extant birds in the latest Cretaceous (e.g., Field et al. 2020a).
 However, fossil and molecular data have also converged to support the hypothesis that the majority of extant bird diversity developed in an explosive radiation just following the K-Pg mass extinction (e.g., Jarvis et al. 2014; Prum et al. 2015; Ksepka et al. 2017; Berv and Field 2018; Field and Hsiang 2018; Field et al. 2020a).